Pexels: License

-Pexels doesn't offer media under CC0 Creative Commons license but has their own set of rules for the use of their photos and footage.
-Their license does not permit the user to sell unaltered copies of a photo or video, to imply endorsement of their own product by people or brands in the images, or to resell the content on other stock platforms.
+Pexels originally offered photos under the CC0 Creative Commons license.
+Instead, it has their own set of rules for the use of their photos and footage.
+Their license does not permit the user to sell unaltered copies of a photo or video or to resell the content on other stock platforms.
+It is not allowed to suggest that the people or brands in the images or footage endorse a product or a brand.
+The photos or videos downloaded from Pexels cannot be used in trademarks, business names, or service marks.
+Identifiable people from the photos or videos cannot be shown in a negative or offensive way.

 Staff

 The Pexels staff consists of the three founders, who live in Berlin, Germany, and a team of 40 who are based in Germany, other parts of Europe, and North and South America.
-The company does not have headquarters, all staff work from their respective homes.
+The company does not have headquarters; all staff work from their respective homes.
 Bruno and Ingo Joseph were CEOs until November 2018, when Clifford Obrecht, founder of Canva, became CEO of the company.
-Bruno Joseph was reinstated as CEO in July 2020.
+Bruno Joseph was reinstated as CEO in July 2020, but left the company in 2022.